chumpitized/concurrent_virtual_arena_allocator/README.md

 }
 ```

-This approach looks very similar to the one I used, but it behaves a little differently.
-Everything relating to `a->curr_offset` is identical, as is the `.load()` of `a->committed` and the use of a CAS loop.
-The difference lies in _when_ we commit our memory inside that loop.
+This approach looks very similar to the one I implemented, but it behaves a bit differently.
+Everything related to `a->curr_offset` is identical, as is the `.load()` of `a->committed` and the use of a CAS loop.
+The difference lies in the timing of the memory commitment.

-In the code above, we wait on a successful update to `a->committed` before calling `VirtualAlloc` to commit new pages.
-This makes a sort of sense: You want whatever thread won the `compare_exchange_weak` contest to update `a->committed` and commit the correct number of pages.
-The only issue is that, once you update `a->committed`, any thread is free to allocate memory up to that offset regardless of that memory's status.
-This means an interrupt could strike at the worst moment — right when `a->committed` changes but before `VirtualAlloc` commits — and permit allocations to uncommitted memory.
+In the example above, I wait on a successful update to `a->committed` before calling `VirtualAlloc` to commit new pages.
+This makes a sort of sense: I want whatever thread won the `compare_exchange_weak` contest to update `a->committed` and commit the correct number of pages.
+The only issue is that, once `a->committed` has been updated, any thread is free to allocate up to that offset regardless of the memory's status.
+This means an interrupt could strike at the worst moment — after `a->committed` changes but before `VirtualAlloc` commits — and permit allocations to uncommitted memory.
 (This will cause an access violation and kill your process.)

 It might be a fun experiment to think about how you would solve this problem.

-Anyway, you have to call `VirtualAlloc` before you update `a->committed` or you're bound to encounter the aforementioned race condition.
-You simply can't update `a->committed` before you've committed enough memory.
-With this in mind, the code above transforms into:
+My solution was to call `VirtualAlloc` before updating `a->committed`, which should avoid the aforementioned race condition.

 ```c++
 void *arena_concurrent_alloc(Arena *a, size_t size, size_t align) {